-First, Jamie and I had the honor to run the estate for Rimac Automobili, manufacturer of the Concept_One, the brand new electric supercar out of Croatia that just spanked the LaFerrari in a drag race.
+For our biggest project, Jamie and I had the honor to run the estate for Rimac Automobili, manufacturer of the Concept_One, the brand new electric supercar out of Croatia that just spanked the LaFerrari in a drag race.

-Second, we ran the estate for W Motors, the Dubai-based manufacturer of the super exclusive $3.4M Lykan HyperSport and the upcoming $1.8M Fenyr SuperSport.
+In parallel, we ran the estate for W Motors, the Dubai-based manufacturer of the super exclusive $3.4M Lykan HyperSport and the upcoming $1.8M Fenyr SuperSport.